joe-irving/RIPS/donate.md

 ---
 # Donate

+Please consider donating to the [Rebels in Prison Support fundraiser](https://www.crowdfunder.co.uk/p/rebelsinprisonsupport-1).

-Donations can be made to the Rebels in Prison Support bank account:
+Donations can also be made to the Rebels in Prison Support bank account:

 Account Name: Alice Reid

 Sort Code: 08-90-66

 Account Number: 09462487

-Please consider making a recurring monthly donation if you can.
-It will help us plan our activities effectively.

 Please consider making a recurring monthly donation if you can.
 It will help us plan our activities effectively.